postcss/postcss/README.md

 ### Analysis

-* [css2modernizr] analyzes your CSS and creates a Modernizr config file that requires only the tests that your CSS will use.
+* [css2modernizr] creates a Modernizr config file that requires only the tests that your CSS uses.
 * [doiuse] lints CSS for browser support, using data from Can I Use.
 * [list-selectors] lists and categorizes the selectors used in your CSS, for code review and analysis.